PSU-OIT-ARC/vagrant-manifest/README.md

 ## Install

 Install Vagrant (1.6.5) and Virtual Box (4.2.12).
+If you run windows, run `setx VAGRANT_HOME "c:\users\%username%\.vagrant.d"` from the cmd command line.
 Clone this repo into a directory and run vagrant up:

     git clone http://github.com/PSU-OIT-ARC/vagrant-manifest.git centos65
     cd centos65